GDSimpson3/Electron-app-001/README.md

 # Electron-app-001
 Electron-app-001
-this will feature a baisic text
+this will feature a basic text